benjamintripp/crazata/README.md

 __Shrinky Pig 2000__

-A chicken that lives underwater
+A pig that shrinks if you get too close
 ![Shrinky Pig 2000](screenshots/shrinky_pig_2000.png)